 Kidneys are the most important organs of the human body.
 They play a vital role in the daily functions of the body.
 So, it is really important to take care of the kidneys.
 Most of us don’t even think about kidneys unless we are diagnosed by any of the problems that affect them.
 The symptoms of kidney problems are so subtle that we can’t notice them until serious harm has done.
 There are a number of physical signs which indicate kidney disease but are often ignored and misguided as other conditions.

 It is unfortunate that kidney disease is a silent killer and usually gets recognized at an extremely late stage.
-The symptoms of kidney disease are not silent, but ignored its early stage.
-Therefore, it is essential to identify the symptoms of kidney diseases early so that it can be treated properly.
-Here are the top signs and symptoms of kidney disease that one should never ignore and be aware of:
+The symptoms of kidney disease are not silent but ignored its early stage.
+Therefore, it is essential to identify the symptoms of kidney diseases early so that they can be treated properly.
+Here are the top signs and symptoms of kidney disease that one should never ignore and be aware of

 - Increase or decrease in the amount of urine

 - Dark colored urine